 - If the approval rate and safety are at 100%, we’re in the optimal scenario (moderation is not needed).

-This KPI helps us stay on top of false-negatives ie. rejecting comments that in fact were aligned with the site guidelines – while making sure we minimize the exposure to comments who break them.
+This way of measuring online safety helps us stay on top of false-negatives ie. rejecting comments that in fact were aligned with the site guidelines – while making sure we minimize the exposure to comments who break them.

 The third key piece which makes this whole for us is what’s considered valuable.
 For Value, we draw inspiration from companies like Netflix, who look at the total viewing time as their main KPI to evaluate if their audience finds their content valuable.
 Essentially, time is currency.
 You only have a finite amount, meaning if you choose to spend it in one place, you have less of it to spend elsewhere.
 For us, the average time people choose to spend reading conversations is a good measurement for the value they get out of it.